Welcome to Our Blog on the Camino Portuguese

 After a long hot walk in the sun we came to the tiny town of Sao Caetano.
 We were excited to discover that this is a stronghold of the Knights Templar.

-The albergue there looked very nice, and there was a quiet treed park with picnic tables.
+The Albergue there looked very nice, and there was a quiet treed park with picnic tables.
 We were surprised to see multiple bottle openers tied to the trunks of many of the trees in the park.
-After a short break we continued out of town, past old brick ruins and then past some newer more modern abandoned buildings that somehow managed to look intriguing rather than sad.
+After a short break, we continued out of town, past old brick ruins and then past some newer more modern abandoned buildings that somehow managed to look intriguing rather than sad.

 The road out of town was tree lined on both sides, and took us past an ivy covered pink castle, complete with a turret.
 It looked slightly abandoned, but the doors were new and well taken care of, and there was a modern security system.
 We wondered if it was secret Knights Templar building.
 We crossed an old Roman bridge over a river, and found ourselves back in the fields once again.

 The next town we came to was much larger and somehow seemed less friendly to us, although we may have just been tired and hot.
-We decided against stopping in the albergue there, and instead planned to continue on to Asseiceira.
+We decided against stopping in the albergue there and instead planned to continue on to Asseiceira.

 The next stretch of trail was beautiful, taking us through a wonderful smelling eucalyptus plantation.
 However, although the dirt track was generally well marked, it was undulating and required some very steep climbs in a couple places.
 As the last eight kilometers of a long hot day it was a bit tough going, although we enjoyed the shade and the views.

-Tomar
+Tomar Portugal

-With another 11 km to go before the next possible accommodations, we - and about half a dozen other pilgrims - decided to get taxis into Tomar and come back tomorrow to do the kilometers we missed.
-We checked in to the Thomar 2300 Hostel on the main street, and headed down for a couple pints and a cheese plate at a nearby restaurant.
+With another 11 km to go before the next possible accommodations, we - and about half a dozen other pilgrims - decided to get taxis into Tomar and come back tomorrow to do the kilometres we missed.
+We checked in to the Thomar 2300 Hostel on the main street and headed down for a couple pints and a cheese plate at a nearby restaurant.
 Feeling somewhat refreshed through dispirited from taking a taxi for the first time as pilgrims on a number of Caminos, we explored the town, took a look at the church, and gazed up at the castle above the town.

-Unfortunately our day did not get much better when we returned to the hostel.
+Unfortunately, our day did not get much better when we returned to the hostel.
 When we returned to our common room we discovered a young man going through our backpacks.
 When we asked what he was doing he told us off and threatened 'to visit us in the middle of the night'.
 With this comment in mind and seeing that there was little safety for our gear, we packed up and went to the front desk to inform the staff what had happened to perhaps get a private room or be moved to another common room.

 There we found that the young lady was more interested in flirting with a new arrival than two pilgrims about to walk out after paying for two nights.
 As such we left and wandered through town to find another set of accommodations for the next two nights.
-We were fortunate to soon locate a room in the quaint Hotel Kamanga.
-Though we were upset at paying twice for two nights accommodation we were grateful to have been able to find another place to stay which was secure.
-As usual the Way Provides.

 After dinner we walked around a bit, enjoying the town at night and then turned in for the night.